Coach-Joel-House/bitcoin-0.2/README.md

 ## Transaction Layer

-The transaction system is fully operational and enforced by nodes.
+The transaction system is fully operational and enforced by all nodes.

 ### UTXO Ownership Model